 The MBA for Career Change – What You Need To Know

-Career change is a primary motivator for the MBA
+Career change is a primary motivator for starting an MBA

 The MBA can open new doors

-In an article on The Globe and Mail, 28-year-old Carolyn Stark experienced exactly that as she started the MBA in one career, and left with an entirely new perspective.
-“When I first applied to the MBA, I didn’t necessarily know I wanted to go into consulting,” she said.
+A 28 year-old Carolyn Stark told The Globe and Mail, “When I first applied to the MBA, I didn’t necessarily know I wanted to go into consulting,” she said.
 Throughout the duration of her degree, she was exposed to a range of companies and discovered her talent for providing strategic advice.
 “That [MBA experience] was really valuable since I was making a big switch to get that exposure to different industries and different options,” she said.

 Networking with your MBA is a must

 When students commence the MBA, they may be perfectly happy in their role but are motivated by other reasons such as an increased salary or the desire for a formal qualification.
-Throughout the programme, students interact with Alumni from around the world and in a range of different industries.
-For the majority of students, they don’t network during the MBA for career change reasons, but rather to build valuable business contacts to assist them with their current roles.
-That being said, these interactions allow students to build relationships, and in turn it can often lead to new career opportunities.
+Throughout the program, students meet members of the AIB Alumni Network from around the world and in a range of different industries.
+These interactions allow students to build relationships, which in turn can often lead to new career opportunities.
 Contacts are formed in industries where students previously knew no one, and before they know it, they are pursuing a new venture.

-Are you considering the MBA for career change reasons?
-Whether it’s through the application of new knowledge, or the establishment of new contacts, it is clear that the programme can assist greatly in this area.
-I’d love to hear from MBA graduates who have pursued a career change through their MBA – how did it work out for you and what advice do you have to current or potential MBA students?
+Whether it’s through the application of new knowledge, or the establishment of new contacts, it is clear that undertaking an MBA can assist greatly in successfully pulling off a career change.
+We’d love to hear from MBA graduates who have pursued a career change through their MBA – how did it work out for you and what advice do you have to current or potential MBA students?

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.